shanefully-done/Mabicord-AIO/README.md

 1. On desktop or web version of Discord, go to *User Settings → Advanced* and enable *Developer Mode*.
 2. With developer mode enabled, you can access ID of an element via context menu by right clicking on the element.

+### Preparing project
-3. Download the repo as ZIP.
+1. Download the repo as ZIP.
-4. Unzip the file into a convenient folder.
+2. Unzip the file into a convenient folder.
-5. In the root directory of the project, copy `config-example.json` to `config.json`.
+3. In the root directory of the project, copy `config-example.json` to `config.json`.

 ## Configuration

 Copy `config-example.json` to `config.json`.
+Edit the following options.

 | Name | Description |
 | --- | --- |